AnonymouX47/term-image/docs/source/concepts.rst

 Render Styles
 -------------

 A render style is a specific implementation of representing or drawing images in a terminal emulator and each is implemented as a class.

 All render styles are designed to share a common interface (with some styles having extensions), making the usage of one class directly compatibile with another, except when using style-specific features.

-| Hence, the covenience functions :py:class:`AutoImage <term_image.image.AutoImage>`, :py:class:`from_file() <term_image.image.from_file>` and :py:class:`from_url() <term_image.image.from_url>` provide a means of render-style-independent usage of the library.
+Hence, the covenience functions :py:class:`~term_image.image.AutoImage`, :py:class:`~term_image.image.from_file` and :py:class:`~term_image.image.from_url`
+provide a means of render-style-agnostic usage of the library.
-| These functions automatically detect the best render style supported by the :term:`active terminal`.
+These functions automatically detect the best render style supported by the :term:`active terminal`.

-There a two categories of render styles:
+There are two main categories of render styles:

 .. _text-based:

 Text-based Render Styles
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Represent images using ASCII or Unicode symbols, and in some cases, with ANSI colour escape codes.
+Represent images using ASCII or Unicode symbols, and in some cases, with escape sequences to reproduce color.

-Classes for render styles in this category are subclasses of :py:class:`TextImage <term_image.image.TextImage>`.
+Classes for render styles in this category are subclasses of :py:class:`~term_image.image.TextImage`.
 These include:

-* :py:class:`BlockImage <term_image.image.BlockImage>`
+* :py:class:`~term_image.image.BlockImage`

 .. _graphics-based: